Margaret Flockton Award 2025

 Due to the limitations of space, a selection of works will be made for the exhibition.

-Illustrations selected for exhibition will be printed on high-quality paper and framed in standard exhibition frames or printed at high-resolution on good quality outdoor display material such as canvas or vinyl.
+Illustrations selected for exhibition will be printed on high-quality paper and framed in standard exhibition frames.
 Some works may be enlarged for display, subject to artists' approval.

 The Margaret Flockton Award Exhibition will display high-quality prints of submitted digital files only.
 Original artworks are neither exhibited nor sold at the Margaret Flockton Award Exhibition.
-If artists wish to provide an email or professional website address for direct enquiries regarding sales/other from the customer, please enter details on the biography template and consent to their use via the entry form.
+If artists wish to provide an email or professional website address for direct enquiries, please enter details on the label/s and biography template and consent to their use via the entry form/s.

 On the entry form, consent is sought for the following: